TN-Holdings-LLC/psf-zero/README.md

   reason to spend QPU time.
 - A routing benchmark on non-adjacent logical pairs, so SWAP insertion is actually exercised.
+- Whether the `layout_search=False` two-qubit-gate-count gap over the zero-swap baseline at the coupling-map cliff (present at a 6x7 grid, absent at 8x8) is caused by grid column parity or by something else — proposed but not tested independently of grid size, and not yet pursued further (deprioritized in favor of the occupancy-sweep and cross-compiler work below).
+See `spare-qubit-cliff-combined.md`, addenda 29–32.
+- **NEW.** The actual `call_limit` (or other budget) values Qiskit's preset pass managers use for `VF2Layout` at each `optimization_level` — inferred only indirectly so far, from the size of the gap between a failing search's L1 and L3 timings, not read from source.
+See `spare-qubit-cliff-combined.md`, Addendum 34, Section 3.
+- **NEW.** Whether `VF2PostLayout` exposes a stop-reason-equivalent property in its own `property_set` — not yet instrumented, so its cost is currently inferred only from `slowest_pass`, not confirmed as its own budget-exhaustion event the way `VF2Layout`'s is.
+- **NEW.** Whether TKET's `GraphPlacement` placement time approaches its own wall-clock timeout at a larger, more saturated grid than the 6x7 tested so far — at 6x7 it was not observed straining against its budget (151 ms median vs. a 1000 ms default timeout), so the "the timeout is what protects TKET" explanation is plausible but not yet demonstrated.
+See `spare-qubit-cliff-combined.md`, Addendum 35.
+- **NEW.** Whether BQSKit's or Cirq's placement/layout stages show the same saturation-degradation pattern as Qiskit's `VF2Layout` and TKET's `GraphPlacement` — untested; two tools is evidence the pattern is "not unique to one implementation," not evidence it is a field-wide property.
 - Benchpress integration ([issue #114](https://github.com/Qiskit/benchpress/issues/114)),
   PennyLane transforms, and parallel per-block synthesis — all unbuilt.